Owner negligence can include failure to properly train or care for their pets,

 There are dog lovers all over Pennsylvania and many welcome the pets of others.
 But unfortunately, someone elses dog that seems mild can attack without being provoked, and those injuries are in part caused by a lack of owner responsibility.

-This owner negligence can include failure to properly train or care for their pets, failure to warn guests in their home of the dangerous dog, and failure to restrain their pets on a leash or on their property with a fence or cage.
+Failure to warn guests in their home of the dangerous dog, and failure to restrain their pets on a leash or on their property with a fence or cage.

 Medical costs associated with injuries caused by dog bites as a result of negligent pet owners can include cuts and scrapes, broken bones, permanent scarring or disfigurement that can be expensive and painful to treat.
 They can also be permanent, resulting in the loss of income, or psychological damage.
 Tragically, some dog bites are fatal, especially when the victims are young children

 In Pennsylvania, dog bite law states that you could be eligible for compensation after a dog bite if: